star-whale/starwhale/docs/docs/reference/cli/model.md

     👏 finish run ppl: PipelineHandler status@/tmp/starwhale/status, log@/tmp/starwhale/log, result@/tmp/starwhale/result
     ```

-## Run model cmp
+## Run model comparison

 ```bash
 swcli model cmp [OPTIONS] TARGET
 ```

-- This command will run cmp which is defined in the `run.ppl` field of the model.yaml.
-When you write a subclass of `starwhale.api.model.PipelineHandler`, the `cmp` class method is necessary and it will be called by `cmp` command.
+- This command will run a model comparison, defined in the `run.ppl` field of `model.yaml`.
+When you write a subclass of `starwhale.api.model.PipelineHandler`, the `cmp` class method is required and will be invoked by the `cmp` command.
-- Compare inference output with label, then generate result jsonline file.
+- Compare inference output with labels, then generate result jsonline file.
-- `TARGET` argument is required, `Model URI` or model workdir path is ok for `TARGET` argument.
-In Starwhale agent docker environment, only support workdir path.
+- `TARGET` argument is required.
+The `Model URI` or model working dir path is ok for the `TARGET` argument.
+In the Starwhale agent docker environment, only the working dir path is supported.
-- The result of `ppl` command is a precondition for the `cmp` command to run.
-You should run `swcli model ppl` to generate ppl inference output, then write a input.json to describe the result path.
+- The result of `ppl` command is a precondition for running the `cmp` command.
+It would be best if you ran `swcli model ppl` to generate ppl inference output, then write an `input.json` to describe the path of results.
 - Another precondition is the Starwhale runtime.
-The `ppl` command must run at the activated runtime environment.
+The `ppl` command must run in the activated runtime environment.
-- This command helps the developer to debug cmp process.
-More human friendly command to evaluate mode is `swcli job create` or `swcli model eval`.
+- This command helps the developer debug the comparison process.
+The more human-friendly command to evaluate a model is `swcli job create` or `swcli model eval`.
 - Options:

     |Option|Alias Option|Required|Type|Default|Description|